zademn/game-of-life-rust/README.md

 # Game of life
-This project is made to practice the rust language.
+I made this project to practice the rust language.

-Below is a walkthrough through the project code.
+Below is a walkthrough for the project's code.

 # Imports
 - We import `ggez` for our graphics and `rayon` to parallelize the update functionality